certtools/intelmq/docs/guides/Bots.md

 * `cache (redis db):` none
 * `description:` This bot can connect to an XMPP Server and one room, in order to receive reports from it.
 TLS is used by default. rate_limit is ineffective here.
 Bot can either pass the body or the whole event.

+**Warning:** This bot is currently *unmaintained* and needs to be adapted.
+The used XMPP library *sleekxmpp* is deprecated, therefore the bots needs to be adapted to the successor library *slixmpp*.
+For more information see [Issue #1614](https://github.com/certtools/intelmq/issues/1614).

 #### Requirements
 The Sleekxmpp - Library needs to be installed on your System
 ```bash